-Due to the travel restrictions caused by the COVID-19 pandemic and the resulting decline in visitors, the availability of data from visitor research and the ongoing statistical surveys has been severely impacted.
-While data collection for the domestic and international national statistics resumed in summer 2021, visitor volumes have impacted on their research sample sizes, which has implications for the accurate representation and richness of the results.
+Due to the restrictions caused by the COVID-19 pandemic, the availability of data from research and the ongoing statistical surveys has been severely impacted.

 Status of the national tourism statistics

 International Passenger Survey (IPS)

-The normal International Passenger Survey is conducted by the Office for National Statistics.
-The survey was suspended during the initial period of the pandemic, due to factors including the extremely limited international visitors and the safety of interviewers undertaking the surveys, therefore no data is available for 2020.
+The International Passenger Survey is conducted by the Office for National Statistics.
+The survey was suspended during the initial period of the pandemic, due to factors including extremely limited international visitors and the safety of interviewers undertaking the surveys.

 GB Tourism Survey and GB Day Visits Survey